metatutu/clinicbees_docs/README.md

   * Detecting operational issues
   * Suggestions for business

+## Why choose Clinic Bees

 * **Data accuracy and transparency**
-  * 100% matching on common metrics with Cliniko
+  * 100% matching with common metrics in Cliniko
   * Data drill down with links to original data
-  * Data access for BI tools integration
+  * Data access for BI or other data system integration

 * **Data security and privacy**
   * Isolating clinic data within clinic's own private cloud
-  * No patient data
+  * No patient privacy data

+* **Ease of use**
+  * Slack based user interface
+  * Semi-natural language based command syntax (English)
+  * Friendly messages and documentations

 ## Plans

-**Clinic Bees** is offering 3 different plans to meet the different needs from differen clinics.
+There are 3 different plans of _**Clinic Bees**_ to meet the different requirements of different clinics.

 * **Basic Plan**